 This case did not make new law, but it was based on an interesting fact scenario.
 There, a client who thought that he was buying a domestically permitted capuchin monkey, actually purchased a more violent primate, a macaque monkey which was infected with a dangerous virus, Herpes B. Shortly after taking the new object of affection home, the client was bitten, badly.
 The trial judge granted a Motion for Summary Judgment based on the issue of whether the intervenor who found and sold the monkey was the cause of the problem.
 The Appeal Court agreed with the client and reversed, sending the case to trial, making it clear that the issue of whether the breeder of the primates could have foreseen that somewhere down the road, loose macaque monkeys could enter the stream of commerce and ultimately cause harm.
 Shortly thereafter, the case settled.

 Off Lease Only v.
 Carfax; Case No. 9:12-CV-80193-DTKH

 The Ticktin Law Group represented Off Lease Only in the Federal Court in the Southern District of Florida in its case to correct and conform Carfax’s history reporting procedures.
 In doing so, Ejola Cook and Peter Ticktin successfully argued against a Motion to Dismiss filed by Carfax.
 The honorable Judge Daniel T. K. Hurley, issued a detailed ruling, which for the first time in Florida established that an object, such as a car, could be libeled.
-This opened an entire new area for those who products and other items are negatively impacted but false and misleading derogatory reviews.
+This opened an entirely new area for those who products and other items are negatively impacted but false and misleading derogatory reviews.
 This case ultimately settled in a confidential settlement agreement a week before trial.

 F.S.
 Appellant v.
 Danciu, 711 So.
 2d 254 (Fla 4th DCA 2000)